In some circumstances, the machine may work not as well or expected, and this situation can be traced by the use of anomalies.

 Dashboard

-- Event Template: the template used to display the event details in a dedicated dashboard.
+- Details Template: the template used to display the event details in a dedicated dashboard.

-This section allows defining when the event must be activated.
+This section allows defining when the event must be activated or cleared.

-Note that, an event is evaluated periodically and is triggered only when the active condition changes from false to true and remains true for at least one evaluation interval (e.g. 60 seconds).
-This means that metric values with a duration of less than one evaluation interval (e.g. 60 seconds) may not be detected in order to correctly trigger the event.
+- An event is periodically evaluated and is triggered only when the active condition changes from false to true and remains true for at least one evaluation interval (e.g. 60 seconds).
+This means that in case of metric-based conditions, metric values with a duration of less than one evaluation interval (e.g. 60 seconds) may not be detected in order to correctly trigger the event.

 Technical Description and Remedies